-Space is at such a premium in the bathroom that your decorations must be functional as well.
+Space is at such a premium in the bathroom that your decor needs to be functional as well as eye-pleasing.

 Use child-safe decorations to make the bathroom safe for wet little ones.

 Add nonskid rugs, slip-resistant tub decals, and plastic cups for post-brush rinsing.